alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     maybeCustomerId.Map(customerId => GetRiskScore(riskApi, customerId));
 ```

+Once you hand the callback to `Select`, `Maybe.Map`, or another host abstraction, that abstraction decides the act of running. `Select(...).ToList()` runs the request once per enumerated ID. `Maybe.Map(...)` may run it zero or one times.
+Another host could choose different invocation rules.
+That is harmless for pure callbacks, but not for effectful callbacks whose outcome depends on timing, order, repetition, or prior effects.

-The `ToList()` call enumerates `customerIds` and issues one request per ID.
-Without `ToList()`, the LINQ query stays deferred and later enumerations can issue the requests again. `Select` chooses when and how often the callback runs.
+The `ToList()` call enumerates `customerIds`, so it decides when the requests happen and issues one request per ID.
+Without `ToList()`, the LINQ query stays deferred and later enumerations can issue the requests again.
+The host abstraction is therefore partly choosing program behavior.
 That is fine for pure callbacks.
 For effectful callbacks, it is a poor fit because it does not let you attach the execution policy you may need, such as explicit timing, retry behavior, or a known traversal policy.

 > **Note:** `IO<T>` is not the only way to express execution policy in C#.
 Direct loops and resilience pipelines often handle retries, timeouts, circuit breakers, and rate limits more directly.